Torres del Paine, Chile

 human and camels in front of a city in South Morroco.
 The city is reflected in a body of water in the foreground

 Since its establishment in 1975, IHP has catalyzed transformative change across all levels of water management.
-Through its extensive network of water-specialized centres, chairs, and National Committees, the Programme has fostered international scientific cooperation that has transformed water management practices worldwide.
+Through its extensive network of water-specialized centres, chairs, National Committees and focal points, and flagship initiatives the Programme has fostered international scientific cooperation that has transformed water management practices worldwide.
 This collaborative approach has strengthened national policies and governance frameworks while empowering Member States to better manage their water resources.
-IHP has reinvigorated hydrological research globally by connecting scientists across regions and supporting innovative methodologies.
+IHP has amplified multilateral, global hydrologic research by connecting scientists across regions and supporting innovative methodologies.
 Most importantly, this scientific knowledge has translated into practical solutions, helping communities worldwide adapt to water-related challenges.
-From improving water access to implementing early warning systems, IHP's work demonstrates how scientific expertise can create meaningful change when effectively bridging research, policy, and local action.
+From improving water management to implementing early warning systems, IHP's work demonstrates how scientific expertise can create meaningful change when effectively bridging research, policy, and local action.

 children playing in the river